Malaysia Agreement: Decolonisation, self-determination and referendum

-British Government, working with the Federation of Malaya Government, appointed a Commission of Enquiry for North Borneo and Sarawak in January 1962 to determine if the people supported the proposal to create a Federation of Malaysia.
+British Government, working with the Malayan Government, appointed a Commission of Enquiry for North Borneo and Sarawak in January 1962 to determine if the people supported the proposal to create a Federation of Malaysia.
 The five-man team, which comprised two Malayans and three British representatives, was headed by Lord Cobbold.
+The Commission released its findings, report and recommendations on 1 August 1962.
+It concluded that the formation of Malaysia should be implemented.
+However, Lord Cobbold also stressed that all parties enter the federation as equal partners.
+Lord Cobbold had secretly, without disclosing in the report, written to British Prime Minister Harold Macmillan on 21 June 1962: "I have supported Malaysia in the report on the assumption that Singapore also joins in ... if Singapore were to drop out, a federation between Malaya and the Borneo territories without Singapore would have few attractions."

+Reactions

+Disagreements in Singapore

-In Singapore, the People's Action Party (PAP) sought merger with Malaysia on the basis of the strong mandate it obtained during the general elections of 1959 when it won 43 of the 51 seats.
+In Singapore, the People's Action Party (PAP) initially sought merger with Malaysia on the basis of the strong mandate it obtained during the general elections of 1959 when it won 43 of the 51 seats.
 However, this mandate became questionable when dissension within the Party led to a split.
 In July 1961, following a debate on a vote of confidence in the government, 13 PAP Assemblymen were expelled from the PAP for abstaining.
-They went on to form a new political party, the Barisan Sosialis, the PAP’s majority in the Legislative Assembly was whittled down as they now only commanded 30 of the 51 seats.
+They went on to form a new political party, the Barisan Sosialis (BS), the PAP's majority in the Legislative Assembly was whittled down as they now only commanded 30 of the 51 seats.
 More defections occurred until the PAP had a majority of just one seat in the Assembly.

 Given this situation, it would have been impossible to rely on the mandate achieved in 1959 to move forth with merger.
-A new mandate was necessary, especially since the Barisan argued that the terms of merger offered were detrimental to the Singapore people (such as having reduced seats in the federal parliament compared to its population, only being able to vote in Singapore elections, and the obligation that Singapore contribute 40% of its revenue to the federal government).
-In order to allay these concerns, a number of Singapore-specific provisions were included in the Agreement.
+A referendum was eventually held in 1962 for a new mandate.
+This new mandate was seen as necessary, especially since BS argued that the terms of merger offered were detrimental to Singaporeans – such as having reduced seats in the federal parliament compared to its population, only being able to vote in Singapore elections, and the obligation that Singapore contribute 40% of its revenue to the federal government.
+To allay these concerns, a number of Singapore–specific provisions were included in the Agreement.
+Singapore was ultimately expelled from Malaysia on 9 August 1965.

+Brunei's refusal

-While Brunei sent a delegation to the signing of the Malaysia Agreement, they did not sign as the Sultan of Brunei wished to be recognised as the senior ruler in the federation.
+Although Brunei sent a delegation to the signing of the Malaysia Agreement, they did not sign, as the Sultan of Brunei wished to be recognised as the senior ruler in the entire federation and what had happened during the Brunei revolt.
+It would continue to be a British protectorate until it became a sovereign state on 1 January 1984.